iCliniq Logo

 • Potentially death.

+It may take about six to 48 hours for the onset of symptoms after ingesting the unripened fruit.
 A remission period may be followed by symptoms like lethargy, hypothermia, hypotonia, which might progress to convulsions and coma.

 If this condition is left untreated as soon as possible, it can be life-threatening.
 Death is more commonly seen in children than in adults.
-Death can occur in an average time of 12.5 hours.
+Death can occur in an average of 12.5 hours.

-It is not safe to give unripe ackee fruit to children, pregnant and breastfeeding women as the unripe ackee fruit contains hypoglycin A at higher concentrations than ripe ackee fruit.
+The other symptoms in a few cases, the other symptoms may include tonic-clonic convulsions, seizures, and fatty degeneration of the liver.
+Other symptoms, like fever or diarrhea will not occur.
+It is not safe to give unripe ackee fruit to children, or pregnant and breastfeeding women, as the unripe ackee fruit contains higher concentrations of hypoglycin A than ripe ackee fruit.

 What Is the Differential Diagnosis of Ackee Poisoning?